fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 sheer distinction from contrasted type.
 Like the choice between serifs or sans-serifs, contrast is an early choice of type design.
 It is interesting to note that ‘slab’ serif designs generally use consistent stroke width in their letters, and that the design of slab serifs is not merely about the serif, as it sounds!
-It must be remembered that the rules of perception apply (see [“Trusting your eyes”]) &ndash; contrast is about how the weight looks but not how it measures out to be.
+It must be remembered that the rules of perception apply (see [“Trusting Your Eyes”](Trusting_Your_Eyes.html)) &ndash; contrast is about how the weight looks but not how it measures out to be.

 ### Angle of contrast